xtro/SwiftMVI/Documentation/SwiftMVI.docc/Parts.md

 ```

 ### Event Reducer View
-If your feature conforms to ``EventReducer``, with this view you can display items, when an event was fired.
+In that case, when your feature conforms to ``EventReducer``, with ``EventReducerView`` you can display items after an event was fired by the feature.
 You can subscribe to the whole event object or a part of it, with a given KeyPath (or CasePath for enums).

 ```swift
 EventReducerView(feature.$queueFeature) {